However, the energy drink giant’s plans hinged on Hertha obtaining the mandatory Formula 1 super license it needed to compete in Grand Prix races.

 One of the arguments that he deserved a reprieve was that his final season in Indy Lights would have given him the points he needed to qualify for a super license if there had been more participation in the championship – something that was out of Hertha’s control.

-However, amid some concern among F1 teams about the impact of Hertha’s release on other junior categories, the matter has become highly political.
+However, amid some concern from F1 teams about the implications of this Herta received an exemption for other junior categoriesthe matter became very political.

 Ferrari Team principal Mattia Binotto was open at the Italian Grand Prix when he said: “I think force majeure cannot be used for Hertha.
 This would be a completely wrong approach.
 The rules are in place to protect our sport and make sure we make the right process and choices for the sport itself.”